SoumyaShyamoli/PortfolioProject/docs/study/01-interview-questions.md

 The cost is six resources to manage instead of one, which Terraform makes irrelevant.

-### Q1.2 — Walk me through what lives in each layer
+### Q1.2 — Walk me through what lives in each layer.

 - **raw** — NDJSON, partitioned `event_date=YYYY-MM-DD`, exactly as it
   arrived.
 Cancellations, negative quantities, null customer IDs and